Bilal092/GOAT-QuantumControl/README.md

 email : bilalriaz at live dot com

-Gradients are computed analytically, whereas Hessians are approximated using MATLAB' built-in BFGS type optimization.
+Gradients are computed analytically, whereas Hessians are approximated using MATLAB's built-in (fminunc) BFGS type optimization .

 Structure of Code is described below: